Kimi450/ubuntu_server/README.md

             | radarr       | 7878 |
             | sonarr       | 8989 |

+          - Set a suitable minimum score, probabl `70` is fine
-        - Fill out the path mappings if the directories in which data is stored is different for both services (same by default)
+        - Fill out the path mappings if the directories in which data is stored is different for both services (by default both services will use the same directory to access data, so you dont need to change anything for a default install)
       - Go to ``Settings > Languages``
         - Add a language profile and set defaults for movies and series'
       - Go to ``Settings > Provider`` and add providers for subtitles